Mapic: The MAPIC Awards

 Each year, developers submit their retail real estate projects for a chance to win a MAPIC Award in one of several categories.
 Three nominees are chosen in each category by a jury of industry professionals.
 During MAPIC, the jury, as well as MAPIC delegates vote to determine the winners.
 The awards are then presented during an awards ceremony.
 MAPIC Award was created in 1996 and initially was focused to target best in class retail concept.
-Since 1996 till 2007 there were nominations for retailers divided into six categories: Clothing & Fashion Accessories, Household & Electrical Goods, Leisure, Catering Outlet, Services and Health & Beauty and the first award's nomination related to commercial real estate developers were launched in 2007.
+From 1996 until 2007 there were nominations for retailers divided into six categories: Clothing & Fashion Accessories, Household & Electrical Goods, Leisure, Catering Outlet, Services and Health & Beauty and the first award's nomination related to commercial real estate developers were launched in 2007.